 Further, only caring can be a ground of value.
 Not only does caring ground value, but it should be clear that nothing else can ground value.
-Anything that does not value itself can only be valuable by reference to something else, and hence is not a ground of value.
-Thus, the phenomenon of caring must be seen as the ground of all value, and the wellbeing of caring beings as that toward which all authentic valuing must tend.
+Anything that does not value itself can only be valuable by reference to something else that does, and hence cannot itself be a ground of value.
+Thus, the phenomenon of caring must be seen as the ground of all value, and the well-being of caring beings as that toward which all authentic valuing must tend.